Ake v. Oklahoma: Opinion of the Court

 The Court, in an opinion by Justice Marshall, framed the question as one of "[m]eaningful access to justice", weighing the individual interest in the accuracy of a criminal proceeding against the burden imposed on the state, in light of "the probable value of the psychiatric assistance sought, and the risk of error in the proceeding if such assistance is not offered".

+The Oklahoma court had denied the Ake's claim as waived under state law.
+The Supreme Court found the waiver decision did not rest on a true independent state ground that would block review.
+Under Oklahoma's own law, the waiver rule did not apply to "fundamental trial error."
+Oklahoma conceded that federal constitutional errors qualified as fundamental errors under state law.
+Therefore, the state's procedural ruling was not independent of federal law.

+Because the state and federal issues were so intertwined, the Supreme Court concluded it has proper jurisdiction and proceeded to decide the constitutional merits of the case.

 The Court found that both the individual and the state had a strong interest, but that "the State's interest in prevailing at trial - unlike that of a private litigant - is necessarily tempered by its interest in the fair and accurate adjudication of criminal cases."
 Requiring the state to make one psychiatrist available to indigent defendants was not an excessive financial burden, and the state could not assert the desire to press a strategic advantage at trial.

-The Court reversed the lower court's judgment and remanded the matter for a new trial.

 Chief Justice Burger wrote a brief concurring opinion, writing for himself that "Nothing in the Court's opinion reaches noncapital cases."
 Before the opinions were finalized, Burger had tried to persuade Marshall to limit his opinion to capital cases, but failed.